cjnankervis/Re-Climate/README.md

 - Builds on 9-years of R&D in seasonal climate prediction science
 - Combines state-of-the-art models with statistical post-processing
-- Simulates daily precipitation event generation to manage local flood/ drought
+- Simulates daily precipitation event generation to manage local flood/ drought hazards
 - Delivers reliable weather hazard analytics to assess daily events
-- Extends deterministic weather predictions from 2 to 15 weeks
+- Seemlessly extends deterministic weather predictions into a well-calibrated 15-week ensemble
 - Provides access for historical start dates from month: '03', year: '2023'
 - Updates climate hazard information on the 11th day of each month

-### Bounding Box Restrictions
+### Bounding Box Limitations

 - UK: 49.84° to 60.85° North, -10.7° to 2.69° East
 - Spain: 35.71° to 44.17° North, -9.67° to 3.67° East
 - Turkey: 35.82° to 42.14° North, 26.04° to 44.79° East

-*USA is in our future development pipeline, expanding to other geographies
+*No more future geographical expansion is in the pipeline

 ## Validation

 WeatherLogistics completed a successful collaboration with the National Physical Laboratory (NPL) in April 2022.
 As part of its deliverable, NPL validated its short-term climate outlooks and provided a statistical framework for quality assessment of probabilistic weather predictions.
-WeatherLogistics used these techniques to ensure the reliability of its Re-Climate® APIs.

 ### Direct Comparisons of Seasonal Outlooks With Observations